Consensus-Free Spreadsheet Integration: Ologs and Spreadsheets

 \subsection{Free Theories Not Closed Under Colimits}

-We might ask, ``if we start with two definitional/free sheets, turn them into ologs, compose them using colimits as described later, and then turn the result back into a sheet, will the resulting sheet be entirely definitional/free too''?
+We might ask, ``if we start with two definitional/free sheets, turn them into ologs, compose them using colimits as described later, and then turn the result back into a sheet, will the resulting sheet be entirely definitional/free as well''?
 That is, if we start with sheets where every column is or computes a number will we end up with a sheet where every column is or computes a number?
-The answer is no: in mathematical terms, a free theory such as $f(x)=x^2$ and a free theory such as $g(y)=y^3$ can be merged along the free theory $f(z) = g(z)$ to give a theory in which $x^2=x^3$, i.e., a non-free (non-definitional) theory.
-A non-free theory requires boolean-valued columns to represent as a sheet and requires more effort to reason about than a free theory but is otherwise benign\footnote{For example, spreadsheets can only compute initial models of free/definitional theories, implying that there is no spreadsheet that can compute the algenraic merge of two other spreadsheets-- the merge must be done externally to Excel (where it can, for example, create an infinite number of rows or fail with contradictions) and then re-expressed as a sheet.}.
-In our MASP example, failure of definitionality preservation under colimits manifests when we have multiple equations that define the same symbol, such as Well below:
+The answer is no: in mathematical terms, a free theory such as $f(x)=x^2$ and a free theory such as $g(y)=y^3$ can be merged along the free theory $f(z) = g(z)$ to give the theory in which $x^2=x^3$, which is non-free (non-definitional).
+A non-free theory requires boolean-valued columns to represent as a spreadsheet and requires more effort to reason about than a free theory but is otherwise benign\footnote{For example, spreadsheets can only compute initial models of free/definitional theories, implying that there is no spreadsheet that can compute the algebraic merge of two other spreadsheets-- the merge must be done externally to Excel (where it can, for example, create an infinite number of rows or fail with contradictions) and then re-expressed as a sheet.}.
+In our MASP example, failure of freeness preservation under colimits manifests when we have multiple equations that define the same symbol, such as ``Well'' below:

 The theory above is not free because it contains non-trivial equations such as